Tag: singing

 HARRISMITH HS TEACHERS 1967 Eben

 He tried his best, but we were not an easy task.
 The RIGHT way was very clear in ou Eben’s mind: Die Volk, Afrikaans, Die Voortrekkers, Die FAK Sangbundel, no “anglisismes” and no Engels.
 And modern music was the work of the devil.
 This much was not in doubt.
-This meant, of course, that the RIGHT way in our minds was – well, something other than that.
+This meant, of course, that the RIGHT way in our minds was – well, definitely something other than that.

 He announced one day in the asbestos pre-fab sangklas that we would now sing “Heb je al gehoord van den silveren vloot”, which wasn’t actually Afrikaans, being Hoog Hollands, but that was kosher in his world; followed by the pure Afrikaans “Wie is die dapper generaal?
 DE WET!” which made us all think we were singing a song of praise for our flyhalf, De Wet Ras.